wblewis7/NOBO.SDM/README.md

 ### car_bbs
 A three-dimensional array giving the recorded number of passing cars on BBS surveys (standardized).
 The x-dimension corresponds to grid cells with BBS surveys (3178), the y-dimension corresponds to BBS surveys within each grid and year (up to 18), and the z-dimension corresponds to year (1=2018, 2=2019, 3=2021).
 Less than 18 BBS surveys were performed in some grids/years (denoted with NA).
 ### nCells_ebd
-Number of grids with eBird surveys across years.
+Number of grids with eBird checklists in at least one year.
 ### nChecklists_ebd
 Matrix giving the number of eBird checklists in each grid cell in y_ebd (x-dimension) and each year (y-dimension).
-Values from grid cells used for assessing out-of-sample predictive power (grid_ebd_id_pred) are all set to 0, so will be skipped in model fitting.
+Values from grid cells used for assessing eBird out-of-sample predictive power (grid_ebd_id_pred) are all set to 0, so will be skipped in model fitting.
 ### dur_ebd
 A three-dimensional array giving the recorded survey duration on eBird checklists (standardized).
-The x-dimension corresponds to grid cells with eBird surveys (22,885), the y-dimension corresponds to eBird checklists within each grid and year (up to 50), and the z-dimension corresponds to year (1=2018, 2=2019, 3=2021).
+The x-dimension corresponds to grid cells with eBird checklists (22,885), the y-dimension corresponds to eBird checklists within each grid and year (up to 50), and the z-dimension corresponds to year (1=2018, 2=2019, 3=2021).
 Less than 50 eBird checklists were performed in some grids/years (denoted with NA).
 ### type_ebd
 A three-dimensional array giving the recorded survey type of eBird checklists (0 = stationary, 1 = travelling).
-The x-dimension corresponds to grid cells with eBird surveys (22,885), the y-dimension corresponds to eBird checklists within each grid and year (up to 50), and the z-dimension corresponds to year (1=2018, 2=2019, 3=2021).
+The x-dimension corresponds to grid cells with eBird checklists (22,885), the y-dimension corresponds to eBird checklists within each grid and year (up to 50), and the z-dimension corresponds to year (1=2018, 2=2019, 3=2021).
 Less than 50 eBird checklists were performed in some grids/years (denoted with NA).
 ### eff_ebd
 A three-dimensional array giving the recorded survey effort (distance travelled) of eBird checklists.
 This parameter is only informative for travelling checklists.
 Values for travelling checklists (type_ebd = 1) are standardized while values of stationary checklists (type_ebd = 0) are set to -6.898632645. eff_ebd is multiplied by type_ebd when calculating the eBird detection probability, so will only affect the likelihood for travelling checklists.
-The x-dimension corresponds to grid cells with eBird surveys (22,885), the y-dimension corresponds to eBird checklists within each grid and year (up to 50), and the z-dimension corresponds to year (1=2018, 2=2019, 3=2021).
+The x-dimension corresponds to grid cells with eBird checklists (22,885), the y-dimension corresponds to eBird checklists within each grid and year (up to 50), and the z-dimension corresponds to year (1=2018, 2=2019, 3=2021).
 Less than 50 eBird checklists were performed in some grids/years (denoted with NA).
 ### grid_ebd_id
 Vector giving the grid cell ID for each grid cell with eBird checklists, i.e., which grid cell in 1:nTot correspond to each grid cell in y_ebd.
 ### lrr_grid
 Vector giving the LRR of each grid cell in nTot.
 ### Npred_bbs
-Number of grids with BBS surveys used for assessing BBS out-of-sample predictive performance.
+Number of grids with BBS surveys in at least one year used for assessing BBS out-of-sample predictive performance.
 ### grid_bbs_id_pred
-Vector representing which grid cell in 1:nCells_bbs corresponds to each grid cell 1:Npred_bbs, i.e., which grids in y_bbs are used for assessing BBS out-of-sample predictive power.
+Vector representing which grid cell in 1:nCells_bbs corresponds to each grid cell in 1:Npred_bbs, i.e., which grids in y_bbs are used for assessing BBS out-of-sample predictive power.
 ### nStops_bbs_pred
 Matrix giving the number of BBS surveys in each grid cell used for assessing BBS out-of-sample predictive power (x-dimension) and each year (y-dimension).
-These values represent the true number of checklists/grid/year for grids used for BBS out-of-sample prediction power, while these values were set to 0 in nStops_bbs.
+These values represent the true number of checklists/grid/year for grids used for BBS out-of-sample prediction power, while these values are set to 0 in nStops_bbs.
 ### bbs_grid_ID_pred
 Vector giving the grid cell ID for each grid cell with BBS surveys to be used for assessing BBS out-of-sample predictive performance, i.e., which grid in 1:nTot corresponds to grids in 1:Npred_bbs.
 ### Npred_ebd
-Number of grids with eBird checklists used for assessing eBird out-of-sample predictive performance.
+Number of grids with eBird checklists in at least one year used for assessing eBird out-of-sample predictive performance.
 ### grid_ebd_id_pred
-Vector representing which grid cell in 1:nChecklists_ebd corresponds to each grid cell 1:Npred_ebd, i.e., which grids in y_ebd are used for assessing eBird out-of-sample predictive power.
+Vector representing which grid cell in 1:nChecklists_ebd corresponds to each grid cell in 1:Npred_ebd, i.e., which grids in y_ebd are used for assessing eBird out-of-sample predictive power.
 ### nChecklists_ebd_pred
 Matrix giving the number of eBird checklists in each grid cell used for assessing eBird out-of-sample predictive power (x-dimension) and each year (y-dimension).
-These values represent the true number of checklists/grid/year for grids used for eBird out-of-sample prediction power, while these values were set to 0 in nChecklists_ebd.
+These values represent the true number of checklists/grid/year for grids used for eBird out-of-sample prediction power, while these values are set to 0 in nChecklists_ebd.
 ### ebd_grid_ID_pred
 Vector giving the grid cell ID for each grid cell with eBird checklists to be used for assessing eBird out-of-sample predictive performance, i.e., which grid in 1:nTot corresponds to grids in 1:Npred_ebd.
 ### Nmax